slavic-codeman/myRepos/README.md

        The default value for "checkpoint" is 0, which means to use no checkpoint.

-       If you do want to use checkpoint, you can use command like
+       If you do wish to use checkpoint, you can use command like

        ```
        python GatyStyle.py --checkpoint 1